 There is a repetitive storyline here.
 Philosophy inspires Romantic yearnings that then are systematized into human science, all occurring as natural science rises in public esteem.
 These “new sciences” then are transmuted into competitive successor theories that revivify versions of the original theory and produce the very opposite of the social perfection they envisioned.
 So what is the lesson?
 We may draw several.

 Most obviously, we should beware of the poisonous conflation of Romantic philosophy and the human sciences.
 It seems combining the grand visions and yearnings of Romanticism with the trappings of secular priesthood granted to science produces no end of mischief in the world.
 Every issue examined by human science is worthy of thoughtful and careful conversation by educated persons.
 But Romantic emotionalism and human science dogmatism are anathema to the kind of conversation required to find the proper place for student-centered learning, economic justice, national identity, and healthful psychology.
 Perhaps our error was in our approach more than in our ambitions, for our history is a full of examples of social advancement made possible by the yearnings of social reformers.
 We have been blinded by the power of science into accepting truth and goodness claims that seem reasonable and comprehensive, yet are far beyond the power of science to confirm.
 This process is the very definition of scientism, the unfortunate hagiography of empirical study that regards it as the only road to truth.
 Hats off to the philosopher of science Karl Popper, whose theory of falsifiability should be required reading for every educated person.
-Popper’s lessons, incidentally, retain their power in applications beyond science, for the temptations of systematizing practiced by postmodernists and each of us in the building of our unique virtual circle lead to desires for premature closure and the self-love that characterize belief in our own explanatory models.
+Popper’s lessons, incidentally, retain their power in applications beyond science, for the temptations of systematizing practiced by postmodernists and each of us in the building of our understanding of reality must lead to desires for premature closure and the self-love that characterize belief in our own explanatory models.
 Popper warns us that the test of these constructivist visions is not their reasonableness.
 The “Clue Problem” is to blame.
 Given a limited number of facts about experiences, a variety of rational explanations can be found to link them into a causal sequence, each seeming to be reasonable and even revelatory.
 Popper wisely advises that we ignore the logical attraction of these theories in favor of something less self-evident: their falsifiability.
 We should ask ourselves under what circumstance our rational construction might be proved false.
 What set of facts or judgments could conclusively prove the error of our theory?
 Note that the theory must not be proven false, for that would end it, but rather should be subject to tests that might disprove it.

 Consider two examples.
 On the one hand, we have Einstein predicting the apparent shift in the position of a distant star caused by the passage of its light near the gravitational well of our sun.
 Should it be observed in a non-shifted position or should its position be shifted beyond 1.75 arc-seconds, a miniscule but precise prediction, his theory of general relativity should have to be revised or abandoned.
 When Arthur Eddington confirmed Einstein’s prediction in the solar eclipse of May, 1919, Einstein became the twentieth century’s most important figure, for his theory had passed the test of falsifiability.
 The second most important, according to Time magazine was Sigmund Freud for his work on psychology.
 Popper discusses one of Freud’s followers, Alfred Adler, diagnosing a patient without personal contact, and arguing for the accuracy of his diagnosis “on the basis of my great experience.”
 But as Popper notes, the diagnosis was so flaccid that it could be modified to suit any of the patient’s personal circumstances—Adler was uninformed on such things—and retroactively claimed to be correct.
 This self-deluding quality is characteristic of practitioners of the human sciences.
 Their theories are too vague to be falsifiable.
 We can charitably attribute their self-deceptions to the catharsis that accompanies their first exposure to the social science paradigm they embrace.
 It is nothing less than a conversion experience in which their virtual circles are reoriented by the breathtaking scale of the paradigm they adopt.
 (For more on this justification issue, see “Can Belief Be Knowledge?“).
 Of course, thinking of their attachment to their virtual circles in religious terms establishes a knowledge equivalency between human sciences and religious belief that neither side would embrace.

 We have lessons to learn about justification as well.
 The most powerful warrant for our correspondence truth claims is the empirical one.
-The weakest is that of undifferentiated experience (see “What Counts as Justification?“).
+The weakest is that of undistilled experience (see “What Counts as Justification?“).
 That is why I view with befuddlement Dewey’s attempt to conflate one with the other and see the dawn of the twentieth century as an age of epic ignorance and wild experimentation by those who should have known better (see “Postmodernism’s Unsettling Disagreements”).
 Perhaps if the prophets of the human sciences had indulged in less jargonizing and abstracting, they might have encouraged the rational discussion of issues that produce real human progress.
 Or maybe they were too infected with Romantic passion for that, an infection they thought they were curing with their pseudo-science.

 The best news about this particular and dreadful chapter in Western history is that it seems to be ending.
 I don’t often credit postmodernists, but despite their sordid reliance on the terminology and methodology of the human sciences, their world view forbids any admiration of empiricism’s supposed objectivity, and in the case of the soft sciences, their suspicions are well-warranted.
-Only this morning, I heard an economist author advocate that we distrust experts.
+Only this morning, I heard an economist author advocate that we distrust so-called experts in his field.
 As they say, from the horse’s mouth.
 Every day, the true empirical sciences continue their relentless advance into the unknown, appropriating the traditional objects of the human sciences with the same inexorable efficiency they once used on philosophy and religion.